 • Level 3 -Disaster: A catastrophic incident bringing possible loss of life or massive destruction. (terrorism, natural disaster, hazardous material spills etc)

-Yes, we have the loud, government amber alerts to notify us about threats but it is vital that your emergency alert that you send out speaks to a simple action that can be taken, in your microcosm, to avert disaster.
-Your ultimate aim with sending an emergency notification is to keep your community safe.
+It is vital that your emergency alert states critical information in a clear, concise way.
+You should give your contacts simple actions that can or should be taken to avoid the dangerous situation.
+Your ultimate aim when sending emergency text message alerts is to keep your community safe, not to incite panic without explanation.
 When responding to an emergency situation in your immediate vicinity remember:

 • Do not try to assist any victim if you are in danger.
 E.g. the building has gone up in flames or there are gunmen firing on a crowd.

-• Learn your emergency numbers like 0 or 911.
+• Memorize your emergency phone numbers like 0 or 911.
 For the fire department, rescue squad, ambulance, police or poison control center call 1-800-222-1222.
 Clearly state your name, the location and the number of people.

 • Never move an injured person unless it is a life-threatening situation.
 Try to keep the victim quiet, warm and still.

-As you start to put together your emergency response policy for your organization one of the pivotal functions will be the way you send out your emergency notifications.
-Text-Em-All delivers automated options to ensure that you can get the word out in time, to keep your community informed and safe.
-Our easy to use solution will facilitate the timely sending out of all your emergency alerts with minimal manual effort.
+As you start to put together your emergency response policy for your organization, one of the pivotal functions will be the way you send out your emergency SMS alerts to your contacts' mobile phones.
+Text-Em-All delivers automated options to ensure that you can get the word out in time to keep your community informed and safe.
+Our easy-to-use solution will facilitate the timely sending out of all your emergency mobile text alerts with minimal manual effort.